Engaging Conference Attendees From Start To Finish (and even after): An ImageThink Guide To Success

 In recent years at Tech Crunch, UPS invited attendees to make business pitches for ImageThink to illustrate, and shipped them the boards after the conference ended.
 Not only did UPS gain valuable face to face time with influencers of some incredible companies, but they also left them with a unique and useful gift that serves as a reminder of UPS’s commitment to great service.

 4) Get Creative to Keep The Conversation Going

 You could have the most robust, interactive, engaging session of the conference.
 The activities at your booth could be the talk of the town.
 But if attendees don’t take something away at the end of it all, then all of your hard work stays on the convention floor.
 How do you take the relationship beyond the conference closing party?

 Having ImageThink at your event doesn’t simply enhance the experience of being there—it creates content that can be shared afterwards.
 This means you have tons of creative follow up ideas and dozens of touch points for developing and deepening relationships.
 At SXSWi, Ogilvy’s 60,000 limited edition prints of our work ran out as lines snaked the conference floors to collect them.
 We’ve seen our clients include our work in everything from company newsletters, to social media posts, to prints on keepsakes like mugs, thank you cards, and posters.

-Want to learn more about how ImageThink can ignite engagement at your next event?
+Want to learn more about how ImageThink can ignite engagement and interesting conference ideas at your next event?
 Take a look at our full list of services here.